 - Deployment of the app to Heroku– Let’s take you through a tour of Heroku platform to deploy the finished Django app.
 Read how Heroku makes deployment easy as pie.
 And Voila!
 You have the app publically available.

 - Deployment via Docker Compose – If you want a more flexible deployment, Docker compose is your go-to platform.
 In this post, we create a production-ready docker image for Charcha and then use docker compose to manage the image.
-Read to get detailed steps to guide you through deployment via Docker and capitalise on the awesome features it provides.
+Read to get detailed steps to guide you through deployment via Docker and capitalize on the awesome features it provides.

 - Caching for your Django app – For all the inquisitive minds, here we put forward a more detailed view of Caching in the Django forum (or any Django app, for that matter).
 How to use Memcached or Django-Redis for better caching?
 How do you use Varnish for static file caching?
 Go through the blog and get your questions answered.

-Read the detailed blog posts in the series and up your Django game by building this well performant discussion forum with a robust code base.
+Read the detailed blog posts in the series and http://ec2-44-196-120-40.compute-1.amazonaws.com/up your Django game by building this well performant discussion forum with a robust code base.
 In case you have any doubts or feedback for us, you can add it in the Charcha forum.